triton-inference-server/dali_backend/docs/examples/perf_analyzer/README.md

 ## Remember

-As always in DALI Backend case, remember that `dali.fn.external_source`'s `name` parameter must match with input name provided in `config.pbtxt` file.
+As always with DALI Backend, remember that `dali.fn.external_source`'s `name` parameter must match with the input name provided in the `config.pbtxt` file.